are special. Pitbulls are different. Those of us who have

 commandments for a responsible pet owner"

-likely to last 10-15 years.
-Any separation from you will
+life is likely to last 10-15 years.
+Any separation from

-with me for long, and don't lock me up as punishment, you
+be angry with me for long, and don't lock me up as punishment,

-have your work, your friends and your entertainment.
-I ONLY
+you have your work, your friends and your entertainment.

-Even if I don't understand the words, I understand your
+to me.
+Even if I don't understand the words, I understand

-hit me, remember that I have teeth that could easily crush
+you hit me, remember that I have teeth that could easily

-scold me for being lazy or uncooperative, ask yourself if
+you scold me for being lazy or uncooperative, ask yourself

 the right food, I've been out in the sun to long, or my